saiki-k/wgs-inspector/README.md

 ### Use the standalone executable (Recommended)

-1. Download and extract `wgs-inspector-windows.zip` from the [latest release](../../releases)
+1. Download and extract `wgs-inspector.zip` from the [latest release](../../releases)

 2. Run `wgs-inspector.exe`

-3. Select your game from the interactive menu
+3. Select the appropriate package name for your game from the interactive menu

 4. Choose export method:

-    - **Game-specific transformer** (if available) - Converts to proper format with meaningful filenames
+    - **Game-specific exporter** (if available) - Exports files in a structured format as defined by the exporter
-    - **Generic export** - Raw files with original container structure
+    - **Generic exporter** - Exports files as they are found in the containers

 5. Find your saves in `exported_save_files/` (or your chosen directory)